JaredLBailey/JaredLBailey.github.io/_posts/2023-05-14-chi-square-test.md

 ### Context <a name="overview-context"></a>

-Earlier in the year, our client, a grocery retailer, ran a campaign to promote their new "Delivery Club" - an initiative that costs a customer $100 per year for membership, but offers free grocery deliveries rather than the normal cost of $10 per delivery.
+A grocery store ran a mail campaign to promote their new Delivery Club.
+The Delivery Club costs $100 per year, with a maximum of 52 deliveries.
+The normal cost of grocery delivery is $10 per delivery.

-For the campaign promoting the club, customers were put randomly into three groups - the first group received a low quality, low cost mailer, the second group received a high quality, high cost mailer, and the third group were a control group, receiving no mailer at all.
+For the campaign promoting the Delivery Club, potential customers were put randomly into three groups.

-The client knows that customers who were contacted, signed up for the Delivery Club at a far higher rate than the control group, but now want to understand if there is a significant difference in signup rate between the cheap mailer and the expensive mailer.
-This will allow them to make more informed decisions in the future, with the overall aim of optimising campaign ROI!
+A. This group received a low quality, low cost mailer
+B. This group received a high quality, high cost mailer
+C. This group was a control group, receiving no mailer at all

+Based on initial signups, the grocery store management team already knew that receiving a mailer was very effective for Delivery Club signups.
+The management team was interested to know if there is a significant difference in sign ups between group A (cheap mailer) and B (expensive mailer).
+This knowledge will affect decisions for future mail campaigns.

 <br>
 <br>